MegaTaxiApp/megataxi-docs/docs/setup-stripe.md

 {: .no_toc }

 One of the most important things in an taxi business is giving our clients an easy way to finalize their purchase while maintaining a secured transaction.
+{: .text-delta }

-**We will be using Stripe as our payment processing partner since they offer amazing support while trying their best to keep away the fraudulent charges.**
+We will be using Stripe as our payment processing partner since they offer amazing support while trying their best to keep away the fraudulent charges.

 ## Table of Content
-{: .no_toc }
+{: .no_toc .text-delta }

 - TOC
 {:toc}